‘Southern Charm’ Season 6 Trailer Proves Thomas Ravenel’s Ex Was Ejected From Patricia’s Party

 — Home Depot On a Sale (@hdepotonasale) March 27, 2019

-At first, the trailer teases a scene similar to Jaws, where you hear the music, and know the great white is lurking.
-New cast member, Eliza Limehouse (whose access to a country home with a polo field is key) is the only member of the group still in contact with Ravenel, and by proxy, his girlfriend, who seems to be his unofficial spokesman.
+At first, the trailer teases a scene similar to Jaws.
+Viewers hear the music, and know the great white is lurking.
+New cast member Eliza Limehouse — whose access to a country home with a polo field is key — is the only member of the group still in contact with Ravenel, and by proxy, his girlfriend.

-People Magazine says that Chelsea Meissner emits an audible scream when Ravenel’s girlfriend appears at Limehouse’s party as an invited guest.
+People says that Chelsea Meissner emits an audible scream when Ravenel’s girlfriend appears at Limehouse’s party as an invited guest.
 While the rest of the cast has no interest in hearing from team Ravenel, Limehouse won’t be cutting that cord.

 Kathryn Dennis Cries About Thomas Ravenel's Potential Jail Time in New "Southern Charm" Trailer https://t.co/U7ddgtpO8B